tim-chow/buildbot-test/README.md

 buildbot test

-this project is used for test buildbot configuration
+this project is used for testing buildbot configuration